ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 	return "Welcome to my API!"
 ```

 creates the homepage for your API.
-After hosting it on CodeCapsules, "Welcome to my API!" will greet you upon connecting to the API.
+After hosting it on Code Capsules, "Welcome to my API!" will greet you upon connecting to the API.

 ### Combining the APIS